 Sound Biblical Doctrine

 The Bible should be the center of all teaching, and the doctrine should be sound (Titus 1:9; 2:1; 1 Timothy 6:3–4; 2 Timothy 2:2).
 Sound doctrine will be reaffirmed throughout the Bible and is generally not based on a single verse or passage.
 Rather, it's a message we see repeated throughout the Scriptures.
+All of Scripture should be taught within its proper context, not just favorite portions.
 As Paul told Timothy, "All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work" (2 Timothy 3:16—17).
 Ungodliness prevails when doctrine is not sound.
 When we hear and apply sound doctrine, the result is godly living (1 Timothy 1:10; 4:6; 2 Timothy 1:13—14).

 A healthy church will have godly leadership who exemplify a life of obedience to Christ and a heart of service for others.
 Their lives will be marked by faithfulness and righteous living (Titus 1:6–9; 1 Timothy 3:1–7).
 Jesus Christ is the head of the church, and while no pastor is perfect, it should be evident that they are working to become more like Jesus every day (Colossians 1:18; Matthew 20:25–28; John 13:12–17).
 Godly leaders will be good stewards of the resources, talents, and ministry that God has entrusted to them (1 Corinthians 4:1–3; 9:17; 1 Peter 4:10; Ephesians 4:11–16).
 As Jesus spent time with the disciples, training them in the ways of the Lord, godly leaders will train and cultivate others into spiritual leadership, as well (Acts 6:1–7).